Mila Rechcigl: Research activities

 A number of his studies dealt with the question of enzyme turnover in vivo.
-Using specific metabolic inhibitors, he evaluated relative rates of synthesis and degradation of the enzyme catalase under a variety of physiological, pathological and pharmacological conditions.
-These studies led to the conclusion that the rate of synthesis rather than the rate of destruction may be the preferential way of the mammalian organism to control its enzyme levels.
+Using specific metabolic inhibitors, he evaluated relative rates of synthesis and degradation of the enzyme catalase under a variety of physiological, pathological, and pharmacological conditions.
+These studies led to the conclusion that the rate of synthesis, rather than the rate of destruction, may be the preferential way the mammalian organism controls its enzyme levels.